 - BUY INSTEAD: Boyfriend pillows are awesome and they give you a lot of back support when you are sitting in bed.
 These will help you do work in bed too.

 DON’T BUY: Stapler.
 Personally, I always use the one in the library (since that is where I print) making the one I bought pretty useless.

 - BUY INSTEAD: Consider buying a tool set in case you ever need screws, a tape measurer or a leveler.
 This will come in handy when you are decorating too!

 DON’T BUY: Waste basket.
 My dorm had one of these for us when we moved in.
 Of course, it was nice to have an extra but if you are trying to save money, wait and see if your dorm provides one!

 - Communicate with your roommate before going to the store.
 There are some things (vacuum-I have this one and I LOVE it, cleaning supplies, printer) that you only need one of!

 - It is better to under-buy than over-buy.
 You can always go shopping again (unless of course you are without a car like I am) but it is a pain to show up on day one with too much stuff than can fit into your room.

 - If you wait until the “back to school” hype dies down, you can get a lot of items on clearance!

 - Don’t go overboard on decorations.
 If you know me, you know I LOVE decorations and making my dorm room cozy.
 However there are a ton of ways to decorate your dorm room for free.
-I wrote a post on free, cute printables for your dorm room and my friend, Sara, wrote an awesome post on how she decorated her dorm room for $25!
+I wrote a post on free, cute printables for your dorm room.

 - Here are some of my favorite inexpensive dorm and apartment decor items: